cshimvin/speedy-eats-ms4/README.md

 Accessibility was checked to ensure that Aria labels and image alt text was added to all images and visual elements on the site.

-Lighthouse reports were also created which passed accessibility.
+A [Lighthouse report](/documentation/pdf/lighthouse-report.pdf) was also created which passed accessibility.
 There were also a few performance suggestions which could be implemented in future iterations.

 ### Browser Compatibility